bluecats-Perfect-Tower-2/bluecats-PerfectTower2-comp./Challenges/Hardmode/Pre Era/README.md

 # Pre-Era Challenge BP's

-All BP's here are made from Yoshi128986#6141 unless stated otherwise
+All BP's here are made from Yoshi128986#6141 unless stated otherwise (not all are pre-era, but they are as close as possible - Yoshi128986#6141)

 #### Quick-Navigation
 - [Forest](#Forest)